Manson Family: Trial

 The trial began June 15, 1970.
-The prosecution's main witness was Kasabian, who, along with Manson, Atkins, and Krenwinkel, had been charged with seven counts of murder and one of conspiracy.
+The prosecution's main witness was Kasabian, who along with Manson, Atkins, and Krenwinkel had been charged with seven counts of murder and one of conspiracy.
 Since Kasabian, by all accounts, had not participated in the killings, she was granted immunity in exchange for testimony that detailed the nights of the crimes.
 Originally, a deal had been made with Atkins in which the prosecution agreed not to seek the death penalty against her in exchange for her grand jury testimony on which the indictments were secured; once Atkins repudiated that testimony, the deal was withdrawn.
 Because Van Houten had participated only in the LaBianca killings, she was charged with two counts of murder and one of conspiracy.

 Originally, Judge William Keene had reluctantly granted Manson permission to act as his own attorney.
 Because of Manson's conduct, including violations of a gag order and submission of "outlandish" and "nonsensical" pretrial motions, the permission was withdrawn before the trial's start.
 Manson filed an affidavit of prejudice against Keene, who was replaced by Judge Charles Older.
 On Friday, July 24, the first day of testimony, Manson appeared in court with an X carved into his forehead.
 He issued a statement that he was "considered inadequate and incompetent to speak or defend [him]self"—and had "X'd [him]self from [the establishment's] world."
 Over the following weekend, the female defendants duplicated the mark on their own foreheads, as did most Family members within another day or so.
-(Years later, Manson carved the X into a swastika.
-See "Remaining in view", below.)

-The prosecution argued the triggering of "Helter Skelter" was Manson's main motive.
-The crime scene's bloody White Album reference, "helter skelter", written by Susan Atkins, and the writing of "pigs" was correlated with testimony about Manson predictions that the murders Black people would commit at the outset of Helter Skelter would involve the writing of "pigs" on walls in victims' blood.
-The defendants testified that the writing in blood on the walls was to copy that of the Hinman murder scene, not an apocalyptic race war.
+The prosecution argued that triggering the "Helter Skelter" scenario was Manson's main motive.
+Present at the crime scene were the words "PIGS" and "HEALTER SKELTER" [sic] written in blood by Susan Atkins, a reference to the Beatles' song "Helter Skelter" from their 1968 album.
+These messages correlated with testimony about Manson's predictions that Black people would murder white people and write similar warnings in blood at the outset of Helter Skelter.
+The defendants testified that the writing on the walls was to imitate the Hinman murder scene, not an apocalyptic race war.

 According to Bugliosi, Manson directed Kasabian to hide a wallet taken from the scene in the women's restroom of a service station near a Black neighborhood.
 However, as co-prosecutor Stephen Kay later pointed out the wallet was actually left about 20 miles away in a predominantly White neighborhood, Sylmar.